 The Child Tax Credit can significantly reduce your tax bill if you meet all seven requirements: 1. age, 2. relationship, 3. support, 4. dependent status, 5. citizenship, 6. length of residency and 7. family income.
 You and/or your child must pass all seven to claim this tax credit.

-The child must be your own child, a stepchild, or a foster child placed with you by a court or authorized agency.
+2) Relationship test - The child must be your own child, a stepchild, or a foster child placed with you by a court or authorized agency.
 An adopted child is always treated as your own child. ("An adopted child" includes a child lawfully placed with you for legal adoption, even if that adoption is not final by the end of the tax year.)
-You can also claim your brother or sister, stepbrother, stepsister.
+You can also claim your brother or sister, stepbrother or stepsister.
 And you can claim descendants of any of these qualifying people—such as your nieces, nephews and grandchildren—if they meet all the other tests.

-You must claim the child as a dependent on your tax return.
-Bear in mind that in order for you to claim a child as a dependent, he or she must:
+4) Dependent test - You must claim the child as a dependent on your tax return.
+Bear in mind that in order for you to claim a child as a dependent, your child has to:

 - be your child (or adoptive or foster child), sibling, niece, nephew or grandchild;